Open O

-Open o or Turned c (majuscule: Ɔ, minuscule: ɔ) is a letter of the extended Latin alphabet.
+Open o or turned c (majuscule: Ɔ, minuscule: ɔ) is a letter of the extended Latin alphabet.
 In the International Phonetic Alphabet, it represents the open-mid back rounded vowel.
 It is used in the orthographies of many African languages using the African reference alphabet.

-The Yucatec Maya language used Ɔ as a consonant in the orthography of the Colonial period.
-Now dz or tz' is preferred.
+The Yucatec Maya language used Ɔ to transcribe the alveolar ejective affricate [t͡sʼ] consonant in the orthography of the Colonial period.
+Now dz or tsʼ is preferred.